jbolda/covector/packages/covector/README.md

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format, but will be discussed prior to usage (as extra steps will be necessary in consideration of merging and publishing).

+Additionally, a change may contain an optional tag (section) `major:breaking`, `minor:bug` or `patch:pref` but will be discussed later on.

 ## Power of Configuration

 Covector is driven by your configuration, and creates rather open ended use cases.
 The two to level properties are `packages` and `pkgManagers`.
 The `packages` is an object of your packages with the key being name of your package (or even a nickname!), a `path` to it's folder, the package `manager`, and an array of `dependencies` if applicable (which operates across languages too!).